The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Guaranteed analysis

-This recipe has the highest fat + protein content of all the options.
+This recipe has a high fat and protein content.
 This may be a pro if you’re feeding a puppy or want to increase your dog’s body weight.

 Lamb